eduuh/learning/datastructuresandAlgorithms/ProblemSolvingProcess.md

 - Can you derive the result differently?
 - Can you use the result or method for some other problem?
 - can you improve the performance of your solution?
-- Can you think of other ways to refactor?
+- Can you think of other ways to Re factor?
-- How have other pepole solved the problem?
+- How have other people solved the problem?

-At least acknologies your solution is not neat and you would want to refactor the code to be more neat.
+At least you acknowledge your solution is not neat and you would want to re factor the code to be more neat.
 Also ask them for other ways of solving the problem.
-You can learn alot by seeing how others have solved.
+You can learn a lot by seeing how others have solved.

 ```javascript